dainst/idai-field/README.md

 ## Deployment

-Build the iDAI.field 2 Client application by running
+Build,test and package the iDAI.field 2 Client application by running

 ```
 gulp
+gulp package
 ```

 After building you find packages of the application for different operating systems